FactoryGirls+7.jpg

 Factory Girls, 2011 (refurbished 2024)

-Between 2010 and 2011, I made and installed Factory Girls, a project commissioned by The Lowry, Salford.
-The work consists of three life-size figures cast in iron and colour-coded in vitreous enamel, referencing Salford Quays' industrial heritage and the contributions of female factory workers at Metropolitan Vickers during the Second World War.
+Between 2010 and 2011, I created and installed Factory Girls for Unlocking Salford Quays, a project commissioned by The Lowry to mark its 10th anniversary.
+The work comprises three life-size figures, cast in iron and finished with vitreous enamel, referencing Salford Quays’ industrial heritage and the vital contributions of female factory workers at Metropolitan Vickers during the Second World War.

-Once the largest factory in Western Europe, Metropolitan Vickers played a crucial role in electrical engineering, and the figures' forms are inspired by products manufactured there.
-Each enamelled figure—Doreen, Margaret, and Edie—is named after a former employee.
-Their colours and distinctive forms reflect the wartime era and the vital role these women played in the war effort.
+Once the largest factory in Western Europe, Metropolitan Vickers was central to Britain’s electrical engineering industry.
+The figures’ forms are inspired by products manufactured there, and each—Doreen, Margaret, and Edie—is named after a former employee.
+Their distinctive colours and surfaces evoke the wartime era, celebrating the resilience and significance of women’s roles in the war effort.

 It’s a fantastic feeling to see the work refreshed and looking splendid after 14 years.